ThomasMaher/sonitus/README.md

 ## How to keep the boilerplate updated

+Only consider doing this if something breaks in the app.

 If your application is a fork from this repo, you can add this repo to another git remote:

 ```sh